 So how do you know when the conditions remain comfortable enough to fish your target stream without creating a lethal situation for its residents?
 Unfortunately, studies vary and there doesn't seem to be any one set of accepted limits.
 That said, there is a considerable consensus that all three major trout species (brook, brown and rainbow) begin to experience some level of stress at around 68°F (20°C), with that stress increasing rapidly as the temperature rises further.
 For brook trout, these limits are generally accepted to be a few degrees lower (some sources suggest as low as 65°).
 For many fishermen, 70°F (21°C) has become a round figure that represents the "don't fish" limit.

 On days when temperatures soar, and especially during extended periods of high temperatures, the catch and release fisherman should pay specific attention to stream temperatures throughout the stream he or she is hoping to fish.
-When temperatures in moving water exceed 68°F (20°C), it's best to call it and return another day.
+Play it safe—when temperatures in moving water exceed 67°F (20°C), it's best to call it and return another day.

 Will use this as my rule of thumb.
 Nice bit of info.

 Russell Bird replied on Permalink

 The King River (NE Victoria)@ Whitfield is 4degrees cooler than most trout streams in the north east as it comes out of Lake William HovellHowever,last year after 8 days in a row above 40,fish floated.Sad to see.
 The King Valley Tourism Assoc. is currently undertaking major fish habitat reinstsatement (compliments of a government recreational fisheries grant)with the hoped outcome of re establishing deeper holes and sheltering spots for the fish.